 Several start-up companies are offering robots that convey products over long travel distances between DC areas.
 These conveyance robots offer DCs a more flexible and cost-effective alternative to conveyors or traditional AGVs.

-Conveyance AMRs are an ideal complement to systems and technologies that maximize conventional picking processes within picking zones – like Lucas Work Execution with Dynamic Work Optimization.
+Conveyance AMRs are an ideal complement to systems and technologies that maximize conventional picking processes within picking zones – like the Lucas Warehouse Optimization Suite.

 A number of companies are offering a new take on AMRs for full pallet operations.
 Several start-ups and traditional fork truck manufacturers are adding vision guidance to warehouse vehicles so they can operate autonomously.
 These self-guided lift trucks reduce labor in the most travel-intensive activities in the DC, like pallet put away and replenishment.
 These tasks, however, don’t typically require as much labor as each- or case picking operations.

 The latest twist on autonomous mobile robots for each picking is robot-to-goods AMRs, or swarming robots.
 In this approach, numerous AMRs travel among workers in pick zones.
 The robots carry totes to pick locations and meet workers in the picking area.
 The human workers pick and place the items in totes based on instructions on a tablet mounted to the deck of the robot.
 The AMRs may incorporate scanners and put-to-light technology.

 The robot-to-goods approach is being used primarily for each picking in ecommerce fulfillment centers.
 Unlike goods-to-person AMRs, the robot-to-goods model does not completely eliminate human travel.